soxueren/atsd/administration/migration/cluster.md

 ## Delete Backup Table

-Login into HBase shell.
+Log in to  HBase shell.

-Drop `atsd_d_backup` table.
+Delete `atsd_d_backup` table.
 Adjust the table name if a custom prefix is specified in the `server.properties` file.

 ```sh
 /usr/lib/hbase/bin/hbase shell